 By PSW Staff • June 3, 2015 Central Pod Drawing with Community R SERIES.
 The Commonwealth Stadium recently upgraded the old sound system with Community Professional loudspeakers to meet the demands of the modern audiences.
 Built for the Commonwealth Games in 1978, Commonwealth Stadium is Canada’s second largest outdoor sports venue.
 Seating 60,000 fans, the stadium hosts soccer, Edmonton Eskimos football and other sporting and entertainment events.
 When Commonwealth was built, most stadiums utilized an end-zone, scoreboard-mounted loudspeaker system.
 However, to minimize neighborhood noise bleed, consultant Ken Dickensheets of Dickensheets Design in Austin, TX, designed the original system as a central loudspeaker array housed in a unique metal pod.
 The pod was supported by four large aircraft cables and could be lowered to the ground for service.
 This system served the stadium for several decades with voice-range audio.
 However, modern sports fans and associations like FIFA (Fédération Internationale de Football Association) now expect full-range audio for music and clear announcements that are loud enough to be heard over crowd noise.
 Commonwealth retained Aquila Productions in Edmonton, Alberta to design a new system for the stadium.
 Lead consultant Vernon Mason of Aquila retained consultant Dale Fawcett of Orchestral Arts Consulting in Toronto to provide audio modeling and audio system design.
 Unlike other stadiums, Commonwealth has no support structure for distributed loudspeaker arrays and neighborhood noise bleed remained a concern.
 Thus, consultant Fawcett chose to retain the original central cluster design with a new central pod similar in size to the original and a loudspeaker system that would respect the weight limits of the support cables.
 He calculated that an array of Community R2 loudspeakers would meet these challenges while achieving the stadium’s goals for increased sound level and music quality.
 Installed by Allstar Show Industries of Edmonton and completed in early 2014, Commonwealth’s new system utilizes thirty-two Community R2-52 loudspeakers arranged in four circles in the pod and aimed at the various seating areas of the stadium.
 Under-balcony seating is covered by 107 Community W SERIES W2-218 loudspeakers and other areas are covered by R.5, R.25 and CS4 loudspeakers.
 Fawcett added a digital mixer and a Q-SYS DSP system and used eight Community dSPEC processors to manage and equalize the loudspeakers.
 Fawcett noted, “The Community R SERIES allowed me to meet the stadium’s goals for audio level and quality and still fit within the space and weight limits of the central pod.
 The FIR filters in Community’s dSPEC made tuning easy and we achieved very even coverage with little or no neighborhood noise bleed.”
 Community Professional Comments Have something to say about this PSW content?
 Leave a comment!
 Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
 Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Save my name, email, and website in this browser for the next time I comment.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
 Tagged with: Community Designers Engineer Installations International Loudspeakers Manufacturer · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
 Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.